Jump to section

 Ulcers

-The vet may prescribe medication that will help prevent the ulcer from causing any more harm to the lining of the stomach and reduce the acidity of the stomach environment.
+The veterinarian may prescribe medication that will help prevent the ulcer from causing any more harm to the lining of the stomach and reduce the acidity of the stomach environment.
 A special or bland diet is usually also prescribed.
-Surgery is another method of treatment for ulcers, which will require an endoscopy beforehand to locate the ulcers.
-Your vet will schedule a follow-up appointment to monitor the ulcers through endoscopy.
+Surgery is another possible method of treatment for ulcers, which will require an endoscopy beforehand to locate the ulcers.
+Your veterinarian will schedule a follow-up appointment to monitor the ulcers through endoscopy.

 Cancer

 Depending on the location and stage of the cancer, treatment methods may include surgery, chemotherapy, or radiation treatment.
-Your vet will discuss your options with you based on your cat’s specific needs.
+Your veterinarian will discuss your options with you based on your cat’s specific needs.

 Recovery and prognosis will vary based on the underlying cause and the recommended course of treatment.
-Be sure to follow all your vet’s treatment and recovery instructions carefully.
+Be sure to follow all your veterinarian’s treatment and recovery instructions carefully.

-If your cat has been diagnosed with gingivitis, you will need to ensure that you take proper care of your cat’s teeth by brushing them each day.
-Your vet will be able to advise you on a dental care regimen.
+If your cat has been diagnosed with gingivitis, you will need to ensure that you take proper care of your cat’s teeth by brushing them each day, if it is not painful for your cat.
+Your veterinarian will be able to advise you on a dental care regimen.

 If your cat has been prescribed drug therapy to treat gastrointestinal ulcers, it is imperative that you administer the medication for the entire duration of the recommended treatment period even if symptoms start to clear up.
 Failure to do so could result in aggressive recurrence.